Blake Lively's Dramatic Movie Makeover Will Blow You Away

 This is quite a different vision of the stunning star from when she was photographed two months ago while filming scenes for the very same movie in Dublin, Ireland.

 On Nov.
-15, the actress, who has basically never had a bad red carpet moment, showed a dramatically different side when she was snapped in character, wearing over-sized clothes, no makeup (or makeup to make her look washed out) and a not-so flattering dirty brown wig.
+15, the actress, who has basically never had a bad red carpet moment, showed a dramatically different side when she was snapped in character, wearing over-sized clothes, no makeup (or makeup to make her look washed out) and a not-so flattering light brown wig.

+Earlier today, Lively posted yet another look from the film on her Instagram—this one dark and stormy.

 Gotham/GC Images